disasterpiece9000/InstaMod-2.0/SettingsDocumentation.md

  ## Intro

 The settings for InstaMod uses the .ini format and is read from a wiki page on the subreddit titled "instamodsettings".
-Here are some general rules of thumb for editing or adding to the settings file:
+Here's the cheat-sheet for working with .ini files:

  **Keys**